 Section II.
 The New Opportunities of the Internet

-George Lemnaru – Founder, Green Horse Games talks about a game addressed to the people who are passionate about cars.
-His start-up allows people from all over the world to virtually upgrade their real cars and participate in contests with people from all over the world.
-This is a game that allows different levels, based both on freemium models and on paid models.
-In January 2013, they plan to launch the website.
+George Lemnaru – Founder of Green Horse Games, talks about a game addressed to people passionate about cars.
+His start-up allows people from all over the world to virtually upgrade their actual vehicles and participate in contests with people worldwide.
+This is a game that will enable different levels based both on freemium models and paid models.
+In January 2013, they planned to launch the website.
 The business model is to launch 3 games.
-He wants to get 200.000 euros and he intends to win millions of euros.
+He wants to get 200.000 euros, and he intends to win millions of euros.

 His pitch only to the people here is to be part of a select users’ club, having virtual goods of 50 euros for just 9 euros.
 For 4 years, any virtual goods will be 50% +.
 It’s a proposal for crowdfunding.

 8 people are interested.
 It’s the first time.
 But people do this because they like George, not the exact project.
 “It’s the first time I present this project, and people understand it”, says George Lemnaru.

 George counts on virality to make products that are very interesting for people to promote from one to the other.